What is Myofunctional Therapy?

 You may find additional information at the Orofacial Myology website.

-To learn more about our services and/or schedule appointment, please visit the website for the USC Speech and Hearing Research Center.
+To learn more about our services and/or schedule appointment, please visit the website for the Montgomery Speech-Language-Hearing Clinic.